All of the key questions answered about Webb targeted for the general interest level.

 One of the main goals of Webb is to detect some of the very first star formation in the Universe.
 This is thought to happen somewhere between redshift 15 and 30 (redshift explained in question 45).
 At those redshifts, the Universe was only one or two percent of its current age.
 The Universe is now 13.8 billion years old, and these redshifts correspond to 100 to 250 million years after the Big Bang.
 The light from the first galaxies has traveled for about 13.6 billion years, over a distance of 13.6 billion light-years.

 Will Webb see planets around other stars?

-The Webb will be able to detect the presence of planetary systems around nearby stars from their infrared light (heat).
-It will be able to see directly the reflected light of large planets - the size of Jupiter - orbiting around nearby stars.
-It will also be possible to see very young planets in formation, while they are still hot.
-Webb will have coronagraphic capability, which blocks out the light of the parent star of the planets.
+The Webb is able to detect the presence of planetary systems around nearby stars from their infrared light (heat).
+It is able to see directly the reflected light of large planets - the size of Jupiter - orbiting around nearby stars.
+It is also possible to see very young planets in formation, while they are still hot.
+Webb has coronagraphic capability, which blocks out the light of the parent star of the planets.
 This is needed, as the parent star will be millions of times brighter than the planets orbiting it.
-Webb will not have the resolution to see any details on the planets; it will only be able to detect a faint light speckle next to the bright parent star.
+Webb does not have the resolution to see any details on the planets; it is only be able to detect a faint light speckle next to the bright parent star.

 Webb will also study planets that transit across their parent star.
 When the planet goes between the star and Webb, the total brightness will drop slightly.
 The amount that the brightness drops tells us the size of the planet.
 Webb can even see starlight that passes through the planet's atmosphere, measure its constituent gasses and determine whether the planet has liquid water on its surface.
 When the planet passes behind the star, the total brightness drops, and we can again determine more of the planet's characteristics.